As Ann Arbor continues to develop, here are the latest property developments to look out for.

 The Standard at 425 Main St. apartments.

 A large redevelopment project spanning the length of an entire city block has been proposed for the east side of Main St., running from William to Packard.
-The development would add retail space and 235 apartments, replacing what is currently a large asphalt parking lot and DTE’s Edison Building.
+The development would add retail space for lease and 235 apartments, replacing what is currently a large asphalt parking lot and DTE’s Edison Building.

 327 E Hoover Ave Elbel Field apartments.